Dual coding: A teacher's guide

 Having the same information in both formats - visual images and words - offers two ways to remember the information.
 This domain of research has received a lot of interest as a learning technique.
 With the rise of evidence-informed education, teachers are beginning to drop outdated ideas like learning styles.
 Institutions like the education endowment foundation are providing accessible resources that have been shown to improve student learning.
 Dual coding offers an opportunity for teachers to confidently advance their classroom practice.

-The educational phenomena of Dual coding are based on scientific evidence.
+The educational phenomena of Dual coding is based on scientific evidence.
 It is different from learning styles, which deals with students deciding how they believe they learn best.
 Dual coding primarily relates to how the brain processes information.

 The Working Memory Model of Alan Baddeley also supports the concept of complementary audio and visual processing routes inside the brain to benefit detailed memories.